Optimum Dog Food Review

 Optimum Guaranteed Analysis

-The guaranteed analysis of Optimum dry dog food Adult Chicken (as of February 2021) is as follows:
+The guaranteed analysis of Optimum dog food (Adult Chicken):

 |Carbohydrates *||Estimated 47%|